 The tag “Fortuna audax iuvat” is meant to convey the thought that good luck comes to those who take chances.
-Ruggiero who rescued Angelica risked his life to save her from the dragon who was to devour her.
+Ruggiero rescued Angelica by risking his life to save her from the dragon, who was about to devour her.

 Roger however wasn’t her knight in shining armour as many today would like, but a man doing a good deed without seeking personal reward.